Home Firmware Updating your firmware

 Important notes

-• Please use LVFS for firmware updates.
+• Please use LVFS for normal firmware updates.

 Update your firmware